The One Reason We Can't Assess President Obama's Place in History

 “Over time, some achievements will fade in importance and others, which we perhaps hadn’t underscored when time ran out on the Administration, become more important.
 That’s why it’s always important to be modest in making grand claims about a president’s legacy when they’re still in office,” says Timothy Naftali, who teaches history at NYU.
 “Look at the number of presidents whose reputations have improved, like good wine, with time.”

-In particular, says presidential historians Doris Kearns Goodwin, a short-term view of a president’s legacy tends to focus on the situation the successor inherits, but longer-term assessments—at least at this moment in time—tend to focus on “whatever historically ends up helping towards social justice or economic opportunity.”
+In particular, says presidential historian Doris Kearns Goodwin, a short-term view of a president’s legacy tends to focus on the situation the successor inherits, but longer-term assessments—at least at this moment in time—tend to focus on “whatever historically ends up helping towards social justice or economic opportunity.”

 That changing view can take into account not just a new perspective on what matters, but also new knowledge about what happened to the world after a president leaves office.